YeagerCS/sneaker.js/README.md

 ## Form Input
 Lets go and accept input from our form.
-For that, go to Form.snk.
+For that, go to Form.snkr.
 Lets say we have to input a name and an email.

 Form.html
 ```html